henriktudborg/henriktudborg.github.io/_posts/2016-03-28-initial-thoughts-on-elixir.md

 denormalized and indexed in the read model so it can be queried via an API (HTTP) which the project also serves.
 The "thing"-data is available via a set of thrift services, and the actual streams are served by [eventstore](EventStore).
-Finally, we use Elasticsearch as our read-model storage.
+Finally, Elasticsearch is used as the read-model storage.

 So: